 - Friendly Demeanor.
 It’s essential to be warm and welcoming since the majority of students are in elementary school.
 Prior experience working with kids is an asset.
 Plus, the interview stage for many tutoring companies involves a mock interview designed to test your teaching skills.

-Glassdoor provides information regarding the hourly rate for popular tutoring companies as well.
-Popular companies like VIPKid pay between $15.60 and $24.40 per hour depending on your experience and bonuses, and SayABC pays between $18 and $22 per hour.
-Magic Ears says their teachers earn between $22 and $26 per hour.
+Glassdoor also provides information regarding the hourly rate for popular tutoring companies.
+Popular companies like VIPKid pay between $17 and $21 per hour depending on your experience and bonuses, and SayABC pays between $16 and $22 per hour.
+Magic Ears says their teachers earn up to $26 per hour.

 Pros & Cons of Teaching English Online